-- the student is 23 years of age or older on the first date of semester classes (does not require parent signature below) - the student is married and living with their spouse; please provide documentation of marriage license and documentation of joint residence at a single address. - the student is responsible for a dependent child; please provide documentation of dependency. - the student resides exclusively with parent(s) or legal guardian(s) in their/her/his primary residence that is within a thirty-mile commute of the College; please provide documentation of ownership (power/utility bill, etc.) for parent(s)/guardians. - other (Please type and attach a written justification for exemption from the policy and supply all supporting materials necessary to justify consideration of the request -Exemptions for reasons not articulated above will be rare and offered only in the most exceptional of circumstances).
+- The student is 23 years of age or older on the first date of semester classes (does not require parent signature below) - The student is married and living with their spouse; please provide documentation of marriage license and documentation of joint residence at a single address.

+- The student is responsible for a dependent child; please provide documentation of dependency. - The student resides exclusively with parent(s) or legal guardian(s) in their/her/his primary residence that is within a thirty-mile commute of the College; please provide documentation of ownership (power/utility bill, etc.) for parent(s)/guardians. - Other (Please type and attach a written justification for exemption from the policy and supply all supporting materials necessary to justify consideration of the request it should be noted that exemptions for reasons not articulated above will be rare and offered only in the most exceptional of circumstances).

-Students that qualify for an exemption(s) are required to complete the form to request to live off-campus; however, the college is not obligated to provide housing to them because they can live off-campus.
-The college is a residential campus, and its primary function is to house traditional college students.
+Although the above students that qualify for an exemption(s) are required to complete the form to request to live off-campus; the college is not obligated to provide housing to them because they can live off-campus.
+The college is a residential campus and its primary function is to house traditional college students.

-All students listed (with the exception listed below) that have a justified exemption that is requesting to live on campus, must submit their written request via email to the Director of Housing and Student Life that thoroughly outlines the need for their request to live on-campus despite their qualified exemption to live off campus.
-After receipt of the written request, the Associate Dean of Campus Life may have to forward the request to the Vice President of Enrollment Management and Student Services and/or other college administrators prior to communicating a decision to the students that requested to live on campus.
+All students listed (\with the exception listed below) that have a justified exemption that are requesting to live on campus, must submit their written request via email to the Director of Housing that thoroughly outlines the need for their request to live on-campus despite their qualified exemption to live off campus.
+After the receipt of the written request, the Director of Housing may have to forward the request to the Vice President & Dean of Students and/or other college administrators prior to communicating a decision to the students that requested to live on campus.

-Note that students that reside exclusively with parent(s) or legal guardian(s) in their/her/his primary residence that is within a thirty-mile commute of the College, and that is also under 23 years of age, are excluded from the requirement to submit a written request to the Director of Housing and Student Life; these students will work with the housing office to complete the necessary steps to receive housing.
+\Note that students that reside exclusively with parent(s) or legal guardian(s) in their/her/his primary residence that is within a thirty-mile commute of the College, that is under 23 years of age, are excluded from the requirement to submit a written request to the director of housing; these students will work with the housing office to complete the necessary steps to receive housing.